nihavi/CRElection/README.md

-#A simple portal for onsite Elections
+# A simple portal for onsite elections

-##Why use paper when you have a computer?
+## Why use paper when you have a computer?

-##Setup
+## Setup

-1. Create mysql Database.
+1. Create mysql database.
 2. Run `CRE.sql` to setup database.
-3. Update `config.php` with required settings.
+3. Copy `config-sample.php` to `config.php` and update with required settings.

-##Features
+## Features

 - Simple, easy-to-use interface for voters.
 - Again, simple, easy-to-use interface for admins.